Solomon1533/1dgk.github.io/misc.md

 permalink: /misc/
 ---

-last updated 28 MAY 2024
+last updated 10 JUN 2024

 ### Media
 **Currently reading**:
 - The Diamond Age by Neal Stephenson
+- Dark Wire by Joseph Cox

 **To-read** (max 10):
 - The History of the Third Reich series by Richard J. Evans